VivekBits2210/pykindler/PLAN.md

 ## Work Left
 ### Critical
-- **Fix SMTP calls**: Commented out the e-mailing code for now, would be sweet to fix the auto-email-to-Kindle feature
+- **Fix SMTP calls**: Commented out the e-mailing code for now, would be sweet to have a working auto-email-to-Kindle feature
 ### Testing
 - **CI/CD pipeline**: Automating testing and releases
 - **Coverage**: Add a code coverage tool